-From December 10, 2021 Highwic will be open under RED in the traffic light system.
+Highwic is open under ORANGE in the traffic light system.
 If you’re visiting us, you will need to present your Vaccine Pass to staff and follow our Covid-19 requirements.
 At this time, we do not require Vaccine Passes for entry to our visitor sites, cafes and shops, however this may be reviewed in line with our Covid-19 policy settings.
 You can check our website on the day of your visit for the most up-to-date information and please stay home if you’re sick.
 For the latest on Covid-19 in Aotearoa New Zealand visit the official government website.

 Highwic is located 3.3kms from Auckland city.
 We have two entrances, one located on Mortimer Pass and the other on Gillies Avenue.

 Highwic is 350 metres from the Newmarket Railway Station with connections to Britomart and other Auckland destinations.
 From here it is a four-minute walk to our Mortimer Pass entrance.

 Highwic is 90 metres from Broadway where inner and outer link bus services have connections to Auckland CBD and other Auckland destinations.
 From here it is a one-minute walk to our Mortimer Pass entrance.

 Highwic is in the centre of Newmarket, with hills surrounding us and located up a steep driveway.
 Check Google Maps to see if this suits your cycling abilities.
 Please don’t cycle within the grounds.

 From the north take the State Highway 1 motorway to exit 431 to merge onto Gillies Avenue, keeping left.
 Using the right-hand lane turn right onto Mortimer Pass, keep right and our Mortimer Pass entrance is the first gate on your right.